School-of-Code-HQ/pt_week-2/README.md

 Mastering layouts in CSS is a key skill of web design.
 There are many common layouts that you will see time and time again, but theres also room for creativity.
 Whether you're being super creating or implementing age old classic what you need is control over how your elements are laid out on the page.
 One way we could do this is to place all our elements at specific pixel positions on the page.
 The problem with this technique is that we don't know how big the screens of our users are.
 It could be Darren browsing on his 72 inch 4k smart tv, it could be Cindy on her smashed iPhone 5.
 It **could** be someone with exactly the same screen as you, but the point is we cant be sure.

 There are a few options for how we overcome this problem.
 The old fashioned way is to use the table element that gives us a natural grid, you will see this on older sites and in HTML for email.
-Can can also use floats but the two main modern ways for layout out elements on a page are Flex box and Grid.
+You can also use floats but the two main modern ways for laying out elements on a page are Flex box and Grid.

 We will start this week by learning about Flex box.
 There are a few concepts to learn, after which you'll have the freedom to layout things in a powerful responsive way.